How much does it cost to charge an EV?

 Unfortunately, finding out the cost to charge an electric car isn’t as straightforward as calculating the cost of a regular vehicle, where all you have to do is look at gas prices and the amount you’ve driven.
 There are a number of factors to take into consideration when estimating the cost of charging your electric vehicle – we’ll go over them below:

-- Manufacturer stated fuel economy – Most electric vehicles can cover up to 100 kilometres within 15 kWh according to Energuide, but you’ll need to check with your manufacturer for a more exact value.
-This value also depends on the type of driving you’re doing (highway or city) – with city driving, you’d be needing to charge your car more often than someone who predominantly drives outside the city.
+- Manufacturer-stated fuel economy – Most electric vehicles can cover up to 100 kilometres within 15 kWh according to Energuide, but you’ll need to check with your manufacturer for a more exact value.
+This value also depends on the type of driving you’re doing (highway or city) – with city driving, you’d need to charge your car more often than someone who predominantly drives outside the city.

 - Electricity costs –This will depend on whether you’re charging at home or if you’re predominantly charging your car up at charging stations.
-Public electric car charging stations will often charge by the hour and pricing can vary from location to location.
-Meanwhile, charging at home can be more cost friendly and straightforward.
-Regardless, to help you calculate an estimate of how you spend charging your vehicle, note the number of kilometers driven before you need to recharge as well as the amount you pay at charging stations or the cents/kWh rate you pay for electricity at home over a few months.
+Public electric car charging stations will often charge by the hour, while some use kWh-based billing; pricing can vary from location to location.
+Meanwhile, charging at home can be more cost-friendly and straightforward.
+Regardless, to help you calculate an estimate of how you spend charging your vehicle, note the number of kilometres driven before you need to recharge as well as the amount you pay at charging stations or the cents/kWh rate you pay for electricity at home over a few months.

 - Time of Use Rates – Depending on which province you live in, time of use rates may exist – choosing to charge your EV during off-peak or mid-peak hours would be largely different than charging during peak hours, in which electricity prices are higher.